The Junta Neutral and Carrancistas

 So we might expect a selection of validations but in fact these are rare, with the legend “REPUBLICA MEXICANA, LA PAZ, B. C.” known on the Ejército Constitucionalista issue (which was probably applied during Ortega's regime).

 On 11 July Capitán 1º Ed Burns reported that the next day he was going to revalidate notes with the seal of the local town council.
-He was told that he could revalidate the notes from 1913 and 1914, but the ones issued in 1915 was completely worthlessABCS, Gobernación, vol. 642, exp.
+He was told that he could revalidate the notes from 1913 and 1914, but the ones issued in 1915 were completely worthlessABCS, Gobernación, vol. 642, exp.
 150. What was the result of this decision?

 On 20 July Angulo, in his circular núm.
 3, had to remind businesses to accept revalidated notes, with the threat of a $500 fine or sixty days imprisonmentibid..
-Four days later, Todos Santos, reported that most of the money there lacked the resello, and asked whether the Presidencia Municipal or Tesorería could revalidate notes and was told it could revalidate Cornejo notes, sábanas and Monclova as long as they were not counterfeit.
+Four days later, Todos Santos reported that most of the money there lacked the resello, and asked whether the Presidencia Municipal or Tesorería could revalidate notes and was told it could revalidate Cornejo notes, sábanas and Monclova as long as they were not counterfeit.
 The Brigada de Sinaloa, Ejército Constitucionalista and Gobierno Provisional de México notes were of forced circulation, without the need for a reselloibid..

 On 5 October 1915 the Comandante Militar, J. L. Yagomín, published a notice in response to repeated rumours that the Mexico Gobierno Provisional notes had been withdrawn.
 He has asked the Cuartel General of the 3a.
-División del Noroeste, about the validity of certain issues, which were presumably in circulation in the district, namely the Estado de Sinaloa, Durango and Ejército del Noroeste” and was told that the issues in forced circulation were the Veracruz Gobierno Provisional, the 31 December issue from Durango, and all the notes of the Ejército del Noroeste, Brigada de Sinaloa and Estado de Sinaloa.
+División del Noroeste, about the validity of certain issues, which were presumably in circulation in the district, namely the Estado de Sinaloa, Durango and Ejército del Noroeste, and was told that the issues in forced circulation were the Veracruz Gobierno Provisional, the 31 December issue from Durango, and all the notes of the Ejército del Noroeste, Brigada de Sinaloa and Estado de Sinaloa.
 He repeated Carranza’s decree on the withdrawal of Mexico Gobierno Provisional notesABCS, Gobernación, vol. 640bis, exp.
 63.

 The same day he added a notice that the Ejercito Constitucionalista notes continued to be of forced circulation and punished payment in banknotes.